Dre Campbell Farm

 • Use drip irrigation to avoid overhead watering.

 • Sterilize infected soil during the summer months using sheeting over the ground.
-Also, let the sun raise the temperature of the soil to kill spores and mold in it.
+This method lets the sun raise the temperature of the soil to kill spores and mold in it.

 5. Mosaic Rot

-This is a viral disease that not only diminishes both the yield and the quality of the fruit but can also kill the plants.
+Mosaic rot is a viral disease that not only diminishes the yield and the quality of the fruit but can also kill the plants.

 Spots on leaves may appear yellow-green or faintly white.